CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: EXPERIMENT

-\textbf{Results and Analysis.} As shown in Fig.~\ref{fig:real_world_result}, \textit{\methodname} achieves SOTA performance across multiple tasks, demonstrating its robust representation module for robotic manipulation.
-This indicates that \textit{\methodname} enables robots to effectively understand 3D spatial information and precise object geometries in real-world scenarios.
-Specifically, in \textit{water-flower}, the 2D-based method VC-1 often fails to estimate the spatial position of the kettle's slender handle, leading to frequent grip failures.
-The non-pre-trained PointNet performs poorly across all tasks due to its inability to quickly adapt to the current task with such a limited amount of trajectory data (30 trajectories), significantly limiting the robot's few-shot capabilities.
-Additionally, while Lift3D exhibits stronger spatial awareness, it still performs poorly in tasks requiring precise manipulation, such as grasping the kettle's handle in \textit{water-flower} task or inserting the gripper into the handle in \textit{open-drawer}.
-This limitation stems from modality mismatch: the representation module of Lift3D is pre-trained on 2D depth reconstruction but uses point clouds as input for downstream tasks.
-This discrepancy diminishes the effectiveness of its pre-training.
-Unlike these methods, \textit{\methodname} addresses these issues by pre-training on diverse camera perspectives, unifying the spatial coordinate system, and improving spatial and semantic understanding through MAE and contrastive learning losses in 3D space.
-This results in higher real-world success rates, showcasing its superior spatial awareness compared to other methods.
+\textbf{Results and Analysis.} As shown in Fig.~\ref{fig:real_world_result}, \textit{\methodname} achieves SOTA performance across multiple real-world tasks, demonstrating the robustness of its representation module for robotic manipulation.
+The failures of the baseline methods highlight the advantages of our approach.
+The 2D-based method, VC-1, struggles to accurately perceive the geometry of fine structures, such as the kettle handle in the \textit{water-flower} task.
+The non-pre-trained PointNet performs poorly across all tasks due to its inability to adapt from limited few-shot demonstration data (30 trajectories).
+Even the 3D-aware Lift3D falters in tasks requiring precise manipulation (e.g., grasping in \textit{water-flower} or insertion in \textit{open-drawer}).
+This limitation stems from a modality mismatch, as it is pre-trained on 2D depth reconstruction but uses point clouds for downstream tasks, diminishing its pre-training effectiveness.
+In contrast, \textit{\methodname} overcomes these issues by pre-training directly in 3D space with a unified coordinate system, leveraging both MAE and contrastive learning to enhance spatial and semantic understanding.
+This allows it to better comprehend object geometries and spatial relations, leading to superior real-world success rates.